Like many others, the Chinese corporation might thoroughly rethink its strategy in 2020.

 The 5G race between the major smartphone makers started last year, when South Korean behemoth Samsung launched the world’s first handset designed to operate under the fifth generation of wireless technology.

 Xiaomi answered in November.
 Lei Jun said (in Chinese) during the firm’s developer conference that 2020 will see at least ten new 5G-enabled models branded with the two small letters.
-The first of them – Mi Mix 3 5G – was announced some three months later.
+The first of them – Mi Mix 3 5G – was reported0 some three months later.

 Even though it is yet to be seen whether the new generation of wireless can make a real difference in the consumer electronics sector beyond augmented/virtual reality, the Asian nation’s omnipresent fuss over it may be crucial for domestic sales of the fancy handsets.